Look! Look! Look! at Berrington with Heather and Ivan Morison

 We want you to discover, enjoy and experience this space as if you were in the eighteenth century and so we've created a series of events and activities inspired by traditions old and new.

 This is not a simple piece of art however, there is also meaning behind it.
 We could only achieve such massive projects thanks to all of our visitors' support, and the support of the Arts Council England and Trust New Art.
 The walled garden is a particular piece of Berrington that we want to protect.
 This is because it is a hidden treasure, nestled into Berrington’s past.
 Ellie Jones, Project Manager says; "Because ‘Capability’ Brown designed it, ‘it is a piece of living history".

-With rare varieties of vintage apple trees and different species living in it, the walled garden needs very special care.
-'Look!Look!Look!' will therefore be the start of the conservation of this little gem, by drawing people outside and into this beautiful area.
+With rare varieties of vintage apple trees and different species living in it, the walled garden needs alot of conservation work.
+'Look!Look!Look!' will therefore be the start of the conservation of this space, by drawing people outside and into this beautiful area.

-With all of these exciting treats lined up, we hope that by drawing on Berrington’s past, we will be looking to the future.
-We look forward to seeing you discover this rare and exciting installation at Berrington very soon.
+With of activities coming up, we hope that by drawing on Berrington’s past, we will be looking to the future.
+We look forward to seeing you discover this installation at Berrington very soon.

 'Genius Loci' by Red Earth

 In 2016 we were joined by environmental artists 'Red Earth'.
 They created a series of installations throughout the parkland called 'Genius Loci'.
 This was done to celebrate 300 years of Lancelot 'Capability' Brown's landscapes, as well as Berrington's connection to him.
 Although Red Earth's installations are no-longer in the parkland, we think the meaning behind them ought to be shared with you.
 We hope you enjoy this video: